jetchechury/SMU_Assignments/Unit_02_VBA/README.md

 ## The Process

-The following was completed accomplished using VBA scripting:
+The following was completed using VBA scripting:

 * Each year of stock data was looped through and the total amount of volume each stock had over the year was grabed and the corresponding ticker symbol was displayed.

 ![easy_solution](Images/easy_solution.png)

-### Moderate

-* Create a script that will loop through all the stocks and take the following info.
+* A loop was created that accessed all the stocks to gather the following information:

   * Yearly change from what the stock opened the year at to what the closing price was.